This Is The 2018 Way To Do Go-Go Boots

-Just as low-rise jeans and denim Dior embody the early noughties, and grunge-inspired flannels with ripped-up mom jeans (think Tai from Clueless) embody the '90s, the go-go boot epitomises the '60s.
+Just as low-rise jeans and denim Dior epitomize the early noughties, and grunge-inspired flannels with ripped-up mom jeans (think Tai from Clueless) embody the '90s, the go-go boot epitomizes the '60s.
 Designed by Andre Courrèges in 1964, go-go boots have had their fair share of iterations.
 And, this season, they're back in a big way.

-Click on for 16 ways to add some '60s flare to your boot collection this autumn.
+Click on for 16 ways to add some '60s flare to your boot collection this fall.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.